papersubmission-ml/uist2026-for-reproducibility/README.md

 `webapp/` stores the study website used to collect participant data and run the user-facing study flow.

-Required raw files (We are currently in process of anonymizing step; we will be releasing the processed data once the paper is accepted):
+Required raw files:

 - `data/HAI-UIST-DATA/all-completed-HAI-2026-03-27.json`
 - `data/HAI-UIST-DATA/all-completed-AIH-2026-03-27.json`

+We are currently in process of anonymizing step.
+We will be releasing the processed data once the paper is accepted.

 ## Setup